 Further development of the Common Rail system

-The objective for this activity is to complete the installation of the Common Rail system on the five engines aboard the Swedish icebreaker YMER and to develop software for regulation of the interaction between all five engines; finally, a full scale test trail will be performed.
+The objective for this activity was to complete the installation of the Common Rail system on the five engines aboard the Swedish icebreaker YMER and to develop software for regulation of the interaction between all five engines.

 The Common Rail is Fuel injection system configured as a speed governor with fixed speed.
 Variable speed is an option and can provide further fuel savings.
 Load control is realized independent on the generator side based on excitation control for 10 load points.
 On the electric side the engine output can be measured and controlled easily, on the engine side only the speed has to be kept constant.
 With this concept even overload situations can be avoided.
 Due to the very flexible parametrization and the high accuracy for the injection process the combustion can be kept within optimal conditions for any load point with positive effects on fuel consumption and emissions.